sashasochka/sashasochka.github.io/_posts/2014-05-05-my-microsoft-intership.md

 - Understanding and ability to speak English is required just to be able to speak with the interviewer.
 But the higher your English level is - the more time will be available for thinking about the problems and not about the language.

-I'll probably keep blogging about my adventures in Seattle during and after the internship itself.